apache/solr-operator/docs/solr-prometheus-exporter/README.md

 **This only applies to the SolrJ client the exporter uses to make requests to your TLS-enabled Solr pods and does not enable HTTPS for the exporter service.**

+#### Mounted TLS Directory
+_Since v0.4.0_

+You can use the `spec.solrReference.solrTLS.mountedTLSDir.path` to point to a directory containing certificate files mounted by an external agent or CSI driver.

 ### Prometheus Exporter with Basic Auth
 _Since v0.3.0_